flennerhag/mlens/docs/index.rst

 The modular build of an ensemble allows great flexibility in building ensemble structures, both in terms of the depth of the ensemble (number of layers) and how each layer generates predictions.
-As such, it is straightforward to build arbitrarily complex ensembles that can combine several ensemble estimation methods (such as stacking, blending, Subsemble e.t.c.).
+As such, it is straightforward to build arbitrarily complex ensembles, where each layer use a different estimation method (i.e. stacking, blending, Subsemble e.t.c.).

 Differentiated preprocessing pipelines
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^